 c.
-Proposed measures to reduce or control housing impacts, if any:
+Proposed measures to reduce or control housing impacts, if any: None proposed under this non-project proposal.

 10. Aesthetics

 a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?